Donald Trump's business fraud trial gets underway in New York

 New York judge has already decided Trump committed fraud

 On Sept.
-26, New York Judge Arthur Engoron, who is overseeing the trial, issued an order concluding that Trump and his associates — including his children Eric, Donald Jr. and Ivanka Trump — did inflate the value of their assets.
+26, New York Judge Arthur Engoron, who is overseeing the trial, issued an order concluding that Trump and his associates — including his sons Eric and Donald Jr. — did inflate the value of their assets.

 Though the judge ruled on some of the major elements of the lawsuit, there remain six other claims that will be argued during the trial.
 This includes allegations that Trump and his associates broke state law by falsifying documents, conspiring to falsify business records, issuing false business statements and financial statements and committing insurance fraud.